 Ingredients

-• 1 lemongrass stalk, bashed and finely chopped
+• 1 lemongrass stick, bashed and finely chopped

 • 4 kaffir lime leaves, 2 shredded

-• 1-2 red chillies, deseeded and finely chopped
+• 1-2 red chillies, deseeded and finely chopped, to taste

 • 3 garlic cloves, peeled and roughly chopped